Why salting your driveway can harm plants, pets, and pavement

 Abrasive materials like sand and gravel improve traction for pedestrians and vehicles on icy roads.
 However, the use of these materials also has environmental consequences.

 According to Tirado, sand that enters freshwater bodies (lakes, streams, and rivers) can devastate vegetation.
-It accumulates in the soil, creating problems for plant growth.
+It accumulates in the soil and creates problems for plant growth.
 Experts say that when mixed with clay soils, sand can even form a type of concrete.

 Calcium chloride and magnesium chloride—other proven agents against snow and ice—cost at least twice as much as rock salt.
-But these chlorides also have their downsides.
+But these chlorides also have downsides.
 They can contaminate freshwater, damage shrubs, trees, and grass, and deteriorate concrete sidewalks, porches, and driveways.
-Their long-term effects on human health are considered
+Their long-term effects on human health are not well understood.

 So What Are the Alternatives?